phbillet/EzStacking/README.md

 |-------------------------|-------------------------|
 |![](./screenshots/EZStacking_mod_imp_regre.png)  |  ![](./screenshots/EZStacking_mod_imp_classi.png)|

-2. the reduced estimator is trained
+2. the stack based on the reduced estimator set is trained
 3. the **feature importance** graphic indicates which columns could also be **dropped**

 |Regression feature importance  |  Classification feature importance |